mgaudin/Hy2roresO/docs/user-docs/how_to.rst

 .. |icon| image:: ../_static/icon.png

-*Note : You do not need to be in editing mode to use Hy2roresO, it occurs automatically by processing.*
+.. note:: You do not need to be in editing mode to use Hy2roresO, it occurs automatically by processing.

 Step 1 : essential parameters
 -------------